skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Their most important questions went unanswered.
 This wasn't dungeon
 > master meddling, it's just that they overestimated how much Noreeno
 > knew.
 He didn't have any idea where the Magus Archives were, which
-> Eomer suspected was the base of operations for the Children of The
+> Eomier suspected was the base of operations for the Children of The
 > Cathedral.
 (This was the lich-worshiping cult which Noreeno led.)
 If
 > he didn't know, none of them did.